OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 ### OpenID Connect (button)

-This strategy allows to use the [OpenID Connect Protocol](https://openid.net/connect) to handle the authentication and is based on [Node OpenID Client](https://github.com/panva/node-openid-client) that is more powerful than the passport one.
+This strategy allows to use the [OpenID Connect Protocol](https://openid.net/connect) to handle the authentication and is based on [Node OpenID Client](https://github.com/panva/node-openid-client) which is more powerful than the passport one.

 ```json
 "oic": {